-Acupuncture and oriental medicine can treat a wide range of common illnesses and injuries
+Acupuncture and Chinese medicine can assist and manage a wide range of common illnesses and injuries

-Oriental medicine originated in China and has developed over many centuries.
-It supports health through treating a wide range of common illnesses and injuries, primarily using the therapies of Acupuncture and Chinese Herbal Medicine.
-Other Oriental medicine techniques include moxibustion, Tui-na (Chinese massage therapy), cupping therapy and Gua-sha.
-Oriental medicine practitioners undertake many years of study, incorporating both the classical aspects of the medicine and a modern bio-medical understanding of disease.
+Chinese medicine originated in China and has developed over many centuries.
+It supports health through assisting with a wide range of common illnesses and injuries, primarily using the therapies of Acupuncture and Chinese Herbal Medicine.
+Other Chinese medicine techniques include moxibustion, Tui-na (Chinese massage therapy), cupping therapy and Gua-sha.
+Chinese medicine practitioners undertake many years of study, incorporating both the classical aspects of the medicine and a modern bio-medical understanding of disease.
 Acupuncture and Chinese Herbal Medicine are registered professions under the Australian Health Practitioner Regulation Agency.
 Registration under AHPRA requires a minimum of four years full-time training in an undergraduate bachelor degree or 1.5 years full-time training in a masters course.

 Chinese Herbal Medicine

-What conditions can Acupuncture and Oriental Medicine help to treat or manage?
+What conditions can Acupuncture and Chinese Medicine help to assist or manage?

-By supporting your body’s own healing process Acupuncture and Oriental Medicine can help treat and manage a wide range of conditions, such as:
+By supporting your body’s own healing process Acupuncture and Chinese Medicine can help treat and manage a wide range of conditions, such as:

 // Muscular pain